Candle Making Supplies

 People live in varying climates throughout Australia with large seasonal variations in temperature and also large variations in daytime temperature to night-time temperatures.
 Everyone has differing requirements and will use different amounts of colour and fragrance for their own specific needs.
 What we can do, though, is attempt to give you an understanding of how to conduct your own testing so that for your own conditions and your own formulations you can achieve a good result.
 If you are experiencing any problems with your surface finish such as cracking from the centre to the outside or any holes, then you may need to establish a different technique for your manufacturing.

 A good example would be to prepare five candles ready for filling.
-Heat your Advanced Soy Wax container blend to around 80°C. Then mix in your colour and fragrance to your desired ratios.
+Heat your Soy Wax container blend.
+Then mix in your colour and fragrance to your desired ratios.
 As soon as your wax is at 75°C pour the first candle.
 Also note the temperature in the room.
 Then allow the wax to cool to 70°C and then mix again and pour the second candle.
 Continue this until you pour the last candle at 55°C. Allow the candles to set overnight.
 This will give you a very good indication of any changes the pouring temperature may be having on your surface finish.

-In the colder months it's generally necessary to increase your pouring temperature due to the bigger differential in temperature between the wax, the colder vessel and also the room temperature.
+In colder months it's generally necessary to increase your pouring temperature due to the bigger differential in temperature between the wax, the colder vessel and also the room temperature.
 Also keep in mind the above test is valid for only one room temperature.
 If you conduct this test in the morning and your candles sit all day around 20°C, then your results will be different if you poured your candles at night and let them cool during the colder hours of the evening.
 A good example of this is that people pouring candles inside in a temperature controlled environment rarely notice any differences in their candles from batch to batch at different times of the year.
 However, people who make candles, say, in a shed or warehouse do notice differences from summer to winter and must vary their pouring temperature.
 It may also be possible or necessary to go further than this.